jfbaillie4/Calculator/README.md

 calc-scripts.js == interprets user inputs and runs all the calculations.
 Mostly works by building and then interpreting arrays using the correct order of operations.
 All results will be rounded to 5 decimal places.

 calculator.spec.js == jasmine test cases for calc-scripts.js.
 Allows for testing of the runCalc function.
-Tests must provide an input array (taken from the displayArray in scripts.js) and an input key.
+Tests must provide an input array (representing the equation so far) and an input key (representing the next input).
 "Enter" is the input key to test a calculation.
 We can also test the building of the display Array by providing keys that are integers or operators other than Enter.
 Hint: when the key is "Enter" the return should always be an array of length 1 containing an integers.
 When any other value is used as the key the return should be an array containing a series of strings.

 z-archive.txt == some old versions of key functions that I was too scared to delete at the time.